PSYC3015: Personality and Psychological Assessment

 • LO9. evaluate psychological tests using the criteria outlined in the current version of the test standards

-• LO10. form a reasoned argument about current issues in intelligence, personality and metacognitive research
+• LO10. form a reasoned argument about current issues in intelligence, personality, metacognitive, and other individual differences research

 • LO11. critically evaluate the administration and use of psychological tests, and identify their strengths and weaknesses (e.g. individually administered intelligence tests, emotional intelligence tests)

-• LO12. critically evaluate popular media or internet claims about personality and intelligence (e.g. critically evaluate internet sources that discuss gender differences in intelligence)
+• LO12. critically evaluate popular media, internet or AI content/claims about intelligence, personality, and other individual differences topics (e.g. critically evaluate sources and content)

 • LO13. understand, follow and be able to evaluate ethical use of psychological tests and testing, research and the research process, and information use

-• LO14. write a systematic review paper in using American Psychological Association (APA) formatting conventions
+• LO14. write a psychological assessment assignment using American Psychological Association (APA) formatting conventions and referencing

 • LO15. prepare and present a presentation on current issues